 the Cross is the might of kings,

 the Cross is the confirmation of the faithful,

-the Cross is the glory of angels and scourge of demons” (Octoechos: Exapostilarion, Monday Matins — Festal Matins for the Feast of the Exaltation of the Cross.
+the Cross is the scourge of demons.”
+(Octoechos: Exapostilarion, Monday Matins — Festal Matins for the Feast of the Exaltation of the Cross.

 At the base of the inscription we see another eight-pointed cross (the Old Believers would not accept the Latin cross).
 Though again the spelling is off, it has the usual abbreviations:

 “Son of God.”

 We see the letters K and T for Kopie and Trost‘ (spear and reed/rod).

 Note that they have reversed the positions of the letters in the М Л / Р Б abbreviation for Mesto Lobnoe Ray Buist, but the meaning is the same — “The Place of the Skull Became Paradise.”